-Sustainable development: are cryptocurrencies becoming “eco-friendly”?
-Decrease in their ecological impact and example of an eco-friendly cryptocurrency with the Eco Coin
+Sustainable development: are crypto-currencies becoming “eco-friendly”?
+Decrease in their ecological impact and an example of green cryptocurrency with Eco Coin

 Le Bitcoin has often been criticized by environmentalists for its high cost of electricity.
-But in 2020, many solutions centered around virtual currencies now make it possible to associate responsibility ecological and blockchain.
+But in 2020, many solutions centered around virtual currencies now make it possible to associate Responsibility Law ecological and blockchain.
 Here is a quick overview of these new features.

 We have known for several years, the project of high technology Bitcoin has a significant cost in electricity.
 To support its architecture, it thus consumes as much electricity as the whole of Switzerland.
 However, these figures should be put into perspective when compared to the banking system.
 At the highest, it is estimated that Bitcoin consumes around 57 terawatt hours (TWh) per year.
 Now the banking sector is much more greedy since consumes around 100 TWh per year, just to run its servers, local banks and ATMs.
-Added to this is the transport of funds by vehicle, plus the production of coins and banknotes, very costly in energy.
-Bitcoin therefore consumes much less ...
-But it is true that the service rendered by Bitcoins is very far from that of the banking system!
-To get an idea of what represents 100 TWh per year, la nuclear reactor production civil power is, depending on its power, from 7 to 12 TWh per year.
+Added to this is the transport of funds by vehicle, plus the production of coins and notes, which is very expensive in energy.
+Bitcoin therefore consumes much less… But it is true that the service provided by Bitcoins is very far from that of the banking system!
+To get an idea of what 100 TWh per year represents, la production of a nuclear reactor civil power is, depending on its power, from 7 to 12 TWh per year.

 In addition, experts have recently returned to these estimates.
 An American Chemical Society study by researchers at a university in Denmark indicates that the Bitcoin would only consume 31 TWh.
 It should also be noted that the majority of the pollution generated by Bitcoin is due to Chinese productions, which operate with coal power plants.
 But the development of sources ofsolar electricity on the territory should however mitigate that.